Singranatore family: 1885 Bengal tenancy laws

 Another factor that lead to the class discontent was the emergence of a landed intermediate class of lesser nobles (Chowdhurys and Taluqdars), whose existence contrary to the rules of the Permanent Settlement.
 The madhyasvatvas or intermediate interests acquired their rights by purchase, and not inheritance.
 According to the law, these madhyasvatvas did not exist.
 The law courts were giving conflicting judgements as regards the rights and liabilities of the intermediate classes and also of the peasants.
 The government tried to accommodate this class by enacting the Rent Act in 1859.
 To improve relations between landlord and tenant, a Rent Commission was set up in 1880.
 By the recommendations and observations of the Rent Commission, the Bengal Legislative Council enacted Act III of 1885 which defined rights and obligations of intermediate tenancies and raiyati tenancies.
-In 1905, Bengal was partitioned and then the Government of India Act of 1919 and 1935 were enacted.
+In 1905, Bengal was partitioned and then the Government of India Act 1919 and Government of India Act 1935 were enacted.
 Finally in 1947, Bengal was further partitioned once again before the Indian Independence Act 1947 was enacted that separated the old Indian Empire into the Dominion of Pakistan and the Dominion of India in the month of August of the same year.